 It’s the first week of Precision Nutrition Coaching.
 Katey has her water bottle and her workout program, and she’s walking through the gym trying to stay out the way of the fit people.
 Even though no one is paying attention she knows they’re judging her.
 It’s obvious she doesn’t belong here, she thinks.
 This is ridiculous.

 She finds a glimmer of hope — a trainer! — and heads over to get some advice on her program.
 She needs to know how to do the exercises; she watched the videos online before she left for the gym, but she wants to make sure she’s doing everything right.
 The trainer is standing there, arms bulging out of his shirt sleeves, watching her approach.

 Katey shows him the program.
 He barely glances at it.
 Instead, he goes into his spiel.
 “You need to sign up with me,” he says.
 “I can help you out.”

 She explains she already has a program she trusts.
 All she needs is someone to watch her form.

 The trainer doesn’t listen.
 He starts talking about how much he charges and how often she should see him.

 Katey thanks him, turns around, and walks off.
 But instead of heading to the weight room floor by herself, she goes directly out the front door and gets in her car.
 She’s had enough.
 She’s not supposed to lose weight.
 She doesn’t deserve it.

-Every day in Lean Eating there’s a daily lesson to read and a daily habit to do.
+Every day in Precision Nutrition Coaching there’s a daily lesson to read and a daily habit to do.

 If you complete the habit and read the lesson, you click a button and a green check mark appears on your screen.
 If you don’t complete the habit, a red “X” appears instead.